 A triangle is a closed two-dimensional figure with three sides.
 There are different ways to construct a triangle.
 If the three sides are given, we can easily construct a triangle.
-Similarly, construction of a triangle can be easily done when two sides – one included angle is given or two angles – one included side is given.
+Similarly, the construction of a triangle can be easily done when two sides – one included angle are given or two angles – one included side is given.
 In these cases, constructing a triangle is pretty easy.
-What if two angles and perimeter of a triangle is given?
+What if two angles and the perimeter of a triangle are given?
 Is it possible to construct the triangle?
 And the answer is Yes.
 Thus, in this article, we are going to discuss how to construct a triangle when its perimeter and its two angles are given.

 How to Construct a Triangle When its perimeter and Two Angles are Given?